Her poetry collection We’ll Sing Blackbird was shortlisted

 Her work has been published

-in the Guardian, Poetry Ireland, The Spectator and elsewhere, and she was a writer in
+in the Guardian, Poetry Ireland, Poetry Review, The Spectator, The Stinging Fly and elsewhere, and she was a writer in

 residence at the Wordsworth Trust.